mgonzalezporta/TeachingMaterial/doc/_de.md

 ## Differential gene expression
 A basic task in the analysis of expression data is the detection of differentially expressed genes.
 The *DESeq* package provides a method to test for differential expression by using the negative binomial distribution.
 It expects a matrix of count values where each column corresponds to a sample and each line to a feature (e.g. a gene).
-Typically, a *DESeq* analysis is performed in three different steps: count normalisation, dispersion estimation and differential expression test.
+Typically, a *DESeq* analysis is performed in three steps: count normalisation, dispersion estimation and differential expression test.

 ### Count normalisation
 Since we have already generated a matrix with the normalised counts in the previous section, we will use it directly as input for the next step.